Lahti

 Lahti is situated on a bay at the southern end of lake Vesijärvi about 100 km north-east of the capital city Helsinki, 38 km south-west of Heinola and 74 km east of Hämeenlinna, the capital of the region of Kanta-Häme.
 Lahti is situated at the intersection of Highway 4 (between Helsinki and Jyväskylä) and Highway 12 (between Tampere and Kouvola), which are the most significant main roads of Lahti.
 Its neighboring municipalities are Asikkala, Heinola, Hollola, Iitti and Orimattila.

 Lahti is a long-time pioneering city in environmental sustainability, dating back to as early as 1990 and before.
 The European Commission has named Lahti as the European Green Capital of 2021.

-Lahti is the headquarters of the Salpausselkä UNESCO Global Geopark, one of 4 UNESCO Geoparks in Finland.
-Salpausselkä was added to the list of over 170 UNESCO Global Geoparks in the world in 2022.
+Lahti is also the headquarters of the Salpausselkä UNESCO Global Geopark, one of 4 UNESCO Geoparks in Finland; Salpausselkä was added to the list of over 170 UNESCO Global Geoparks in the world in 2022.
+In January 2026, the British newspaper The Guardian highlighted Lahti as one of its readers' favorite travel destinations in the Nordic countries, praising its good transport connections from Helsinki, charming little cafes and "quiet, down-to-earth people".

 The coat of arms of the city depicts a train wheel surrounded by flames.
 It refers to the Riihimäki–Saint Petersburg railway, which had a decisive influence on the birth of the city at its crossroads.